getsentry/sentry-mcp-ts/README.md

 ## Using this within an IDE

-This MCP has been verified to work against Codeium Windsurf.
+This MCP has been verified to work against Cursor, Codeium Windsurf, and Claude Desktop.

-Cursor is currently having issues with its MCP implementation; and this tool is not yet fully functional.

 ## Using with Claude